 [261]4.
 Options for phytosanitary measures

 [262]This section provides options for phytosanitary measures that may be relevant for the pests listed in Table 1.
-The options presented are not exhaustive and contracting parties may consider other options.
+The options presented are not exhaustive and contracting parties may consider other options as phytosanitary measures.

 [263]Table 2 provides general options for phytosanitary measures that may be relevant to pests listed in Table 1.

-[264]Table 3 lists some pest-specific options to manage the pest risk of pests listed in Table 1, with further details in Table 4 and Table 5.
-Abbreviations used for options for phytosanitary measures are listed in Box 1, as well as below in relevant tables.
+[264]Table 3 lists some pest-specific options to manage the pest risk associated with some of the pests listed in Table 1, with further details in Table 4 and Table 5.
+Abbreviations used for options for phytosanitary measures are listed below in relevant tables.

-[265]Importing-country NPPOs should decide whether the options listed in Table 3 are effective at managing the pest risk to an acceptable level before selecting them as phytosanitary measures.
-Importing-country NPPOs should also consider whether a measure for one pest will effectively manage the pest risk of other regulated pests of Musa spp. fruit.
-In addition, when applying these options as phytosanitary measures, NPPOs should consider the procedures for successful application.
+[265]The NPPO of the importing country should decide whether the options listed in Table 3 are effective at managing the pest risk to an acceptable level before selecting them as phytosanitary measures.
+The NPPO of the importing country should also evaluate whether a measure applied for a particular pest may also be effective in managing the pest risk of other regulated pests associated with Musa spp. fruit.
+In addition, when applying these options as phytosanitary measures, NPPOs should consider and document the procedures for successful application.

-[266]Options for phytosanitary measures included in this commodity standard may be effective at managing pest risk when used alone or when integrated with other measures in a systems approach as described in ISPM 14 (The use of integrated measures in a systems approach for pest risk management).
+[266]Options for phytosanitary measures included in this commodity standard may be effective at managing pest risk when used alone or when integrated with other measures in a systems approach, as described in ISPM 14 (The use of integrated measures in a systems approach for pest risk management).

 [267]Phytosanitary treatments (PTs) that have been adopted by the Commission on Phytosanitary Measures as annexes to ISPM 28 (Phytosanitary treatments for regulated pests) are shown in bold in Table 3 and Table 4.